andoniaf/jira_role/README.md

 # JIRA Ansible role

-This Ansible role installs Atlassian JIRA in a Debian Stretch environment.
-The app will expose the endpoint `yourip:8080`.
+This role installs Atlassian JIRA software in a Debian Stretch environment.
+The role will expose the endpoint at `yourip:8080`.

 There is optiontal setups for:
 - Database